Elliptic Double Affine Hecke Algebras: Coxeter group actions on abelian varieties

 \begin{lem} Let $W$ be a finite Weyl group of rank $2$, and let $X=E_1\times E_2$ be equipped with an action of the above form such that the root datum has $r_1\ge r_2$.
-Then the kernel of $\sum_{w\in W} (-1)^{\ell(w)} w$ on $\Pic(X)$ is spanned by $\pi_1^*\Pic(E_1)$ and $\Pic(X)^{\langle s_1\rangle}$. \end{lem}
+Then the kernel of~$\sum_{w\in W} (-1)^{\ell(w)} w$ on~$\Pic(X)$ is spanned by $\pi_1^*\Pic(E_1)$ and $\Pic(X)^{\langle s_1\rangle}$. \end{lem}

-\begin{proof} It suffices to prove the corresponding claims for $\Pic^0(X)$ and $\NS(X)$ (modulo the requirement in the latter case that the classes lift to actual bundles still of the required form).
-Since $\Pic^0(X)$ is generated by $\pi_1^*\Pic^0(E_1)$ and $\pi_2^*\Pic^0(E_2)$, with the latter $s_1$-invariant, we find that the antisymmetrizer vanishes on $\Pic^0(X)$, and the claim is immediate.
-The N\'eron-Severi group may be identified with the space of matrices of the form
+\begin{proof} It suffices to prove the corresponding claims for $\Pic^0(X)$ and $\NS(X)$ (modulo the requ\-ir\-e\-ment in the latter case that the classes lift to actual bundles still of the required form).
+Since $\Pic^0(X)$ is generated by $\pi_1^*\Pic^0(E_1)$ and $\pi_2^*\Pic^0(E_2)$, with the latter $s_1$-invariant, we~find that the antisymmetrizer vanishes on~$\Pic^0(X)$, and the claim is immediate.
+The~N\'eron--Severi group may be identified with the space of matrices of the form

 with antisymmetrization

 when $m_{12}=2$ and